emilygv/emilyvernon.com/_posts/2015-08-01-my-philosophy.md

 title: My Philosophy
 category: Creative process
 image: "http://farm1.staticflickr.com/668/22876220735_d59f36715c_b.jpg"
+further_reading:
+    - Getting into Footwear
+    - The Unsung Talents of Footwear Designers
+    - Establishing a Collective Trend Process
 ---
 **After seven years in the footwear industry, I recognized that footwear designers need a “Trend Ambassador” - someone who can contextualize trends and encourage their application within the product creation process.
 I am raising my hand.
 And here’s why.
 Trends can unify multiple functions and spark newness.
 Properly considering emerging trends in fashion, streetwear, colour, textile and material can inform a footwear designer as much as a salesperson or merchandizer.**